Skip to content

 tuple = (1, 2, 3)

-Since parentheses representing tuples might confuse with ordinary parentheses, when defining a tuple with only one element, an extra comma must be added, as follows:
+Since parentheses used to represent tuples might be confused with regular parentheses, when defining a tuple with only one element, you need to add an extra comma to indicate this, as follows:

 Python